mark-goudie/capstone/README.md

 ## Overview

-PrimaryEd CMS is a Learning Management System (LMS) designed for primary school teachers.
+PrimaryEd CMS is a Content Management System (CMS) designed for primary school teachers.
 It provides a platform to find, organize, and utilize educational resources, quizzes, and exercises for classroom learning.
 This project is developed as part of the CS50W course's final capstone project.

 ## Distinctiveness and Complexity